davethepear/backup-restore-kubuntu/README.md

 Backing up (and eventually auto restore) in Linux.
 It's taken me a long time to figure out what's important to me for backup.

-# This isn't finished and has NOT been tested... try it at your own risk.
+# It works for me... try it at your own risk.

+# Requirements
+- PV - thought it made it easier to see what's happening